Dr. Frederick Elliott Murray

 Dr. Frederick Elliott Murray, 89, of Broadway, passed away peacefully Saturday, Sept.
 18, 2021, at Shenandoah Terrace in New Market.
 He was born May 23, 1932, in Harrisburg, Pa., and was the son of the late Charles Ira and Florrie Tanner Murray.

-In addition to his parents he was preceded in death by his beloved son, Grand Neilsen Murray.
+In addition to his parents he was preceded in death by his beloved son, Grant Neilsen Murray.

 His body was cremated and all services will be private.